sec0uth/brick-abode-project-interview/README.md

   ask_passwd: true
 ```

 The preferred authentication mechanism is public key.
-When using them, the configuration file does not even notice, the job is done by a [docker script](https://github.com/sec0uth/brick-abode-project-interview/blob/juniper-dev/docker-scripts/entrypoint.sh) that start a ssh-agent and add the public key.
+When using them, juniper-configuration file is not aware of such thing, the job is done by a [docker script](https://github.com/sec0uth/brick-abode-project-interview/blob/juniper-dev/docker-scripts/entrypoint.sh) that starts a ssh-agent and add the public key.
 You must then, edit the docker-compose file to reference your access private key in the volume:

 ```yml
 ...